Lipka Tatars: Genetics

 Gene pool (Y-DNA) of the Lipka Tatars [Pankratov V. et al., 2016].

-Autosomal distances of Lipka Tatars to peoples of the world.
-The closest population are the Steppe Crimean Tatars, which confirms the Lipka Tatars' largely Crimean origin.
+Y-DNA

 Lipka Tatars' paternal gene pool comprises 15 haplogroups.
 Some have clear geographical affinities, including Eastern Europe (Crimea) and the Volga-Urals (N-Tat, R1a-M458, R1a-M558, R1b-M412 and R1b-M478), Central Asia (R1a-Z2125 and Q-M242), South Siberia (Q-M242 and R1b-M478), the Caucasus and the Middle East (G2a-U1, J1-P58, J2a-M410 and J2b-M12).

-Dominant Y-DNA haplogroups among Lipka Tatars are R1a (49—54 %) and R1b (10 %) – both Eastern European and Steppe Asiatic one – J2 (18,9 %) which is of Middle Eastern and south Asian origin, and haplogroup Q (10,8 %).
-Other haplogroups are G (8.1 %), N (5.4 %) and J1 (2.7 %).
+Dominant Y-DNA haplogroups among Lipka Tatars are R1a (49—54 %) – both Eastern European and Steppe Asiatic one, J2 (18,9 %) which is of Middle Eastern and south Asian origin, haplogroup Q (10,8 %), and R1b Other haplogroups are G (8.1 %), N (5.4 %) and J1 (2.7 %).

+mtDNA

 According to one research, Lipka Tatars' mtDNA consists of combination of Eastern Eurasian and Western Eurasian haplogroups.
 The source of Eastern Eurasian haplogroups are populations of Central Asia, Eastern and Southern Siberia, while the source of Western Eurasian haplogroups can be linked with Belarusians and other Eastern Europeans.
 In another research, the dominant are haplogroups, common in Central Asia (Kazakhs, Kyrgyz), Volga-Ural region (Volga Tatars, Kalmyks), Siberia (Yakuts, Evenki), and Eastern Asia (Han Chinese, Tibetans).

+Autosomal DNA

-According to the whole genome sequencing, around two-thirds of the Lipka Tatar genomes are composed of the European and Middle Eastern/Caucasus components, with remaining one-third belonging to two sub-variants of the general east Eurasian component: east Asian and Siberian.
-Taken together, both PC and ADMIXTURE analyses suggest the presence of a significant amount of east Eurasian-specific alleles among the autosomal genomes of Lipka Tatars.
+According to the whole genome sequencing, around two-thirds of the Lipka Tatar genomes are composed of the European and Middle Eastern/Caucasus components, with remaining one-third belonging to two sub-variants of the general East Eurasian component: East Asian and Siberian.
+Taken together, both PC and ADMIXTURE analyses suggest the presence of a significant amount of East Eurasian-specific alleles among the autosomal genomes of Lipka Tatars.

+Lipka Tatars can be modelled as 30% Mongola-like and 70% Hungarian-like.

 The proportion of East Eurasian component is substantially higher when compared to many Turkic-speaking populations in western Eurasia such as Gagauz, Turks, Iranian Azeri, Balkars, Kumyks and Turkmens, and is as high as in the Volga Tatars.